 14. Commercial awareness.

 To avoid being boring, I will not review each skill from the list above separately.
-The list here is not exhaustive; there are more skills which can always be added.
+The list here is not exhaustive; there are more skills which can always be added, and to learn more about these skills, it can be a great idea to take a digital skills training course for more in depth knowledge!
 The team would love you share your views in comments below, and feel free to add your own skills which you feel are needed to be a successful Digital Project Manager too!